Virbia fergusoni

 Virbia fergusoni is a moth in the family Erebidae.
 It was described by Jennifer M. Zaspel in 2008.
 It is found in the south-eastern United States, ranging to South Carolina in the north and from Georgia and northern Florida to Alabama in the west.
 The habitat consists of mixed oak-pine forests.

 The length of the forewings is about 11 mm for males and 12 mm for females.
-The male forewings are umber with dark fuscous on the crossveins of the discal spot forming a small transverse band.
-The hindwings are peach red, the subterminal region raw umber.
-The female forewings are cinnamon, sometimes with a salmon costal margin.
-The hindwings are peach red, the terminal margins fringed with tawny scales.
 There are probably multiple generations per year with adults recorded on wing from mid-March to mid-July.
 There is also a single record for September.

-Larvae have been reared on plantain species.

-Etymology

-The species is named in honour of Dr. Douglas Ferguson.